janchruszcz/lethimcook/README.md

 Note: This is a work in progress.
 Initial load - first query to API takes a while because of fly.io setup.

-## 🚀 Features
+## 🧠 Key Features

+### 🔍 Smart Recipe Search
-- Search recipes by ingredients with autocomplete
+> Search by ingredients (with autocomplete) using full-text PostgreSQL search.

-- View detailed recipe information including ingredients and instructions
+### 📝 Auth & Favorites
+> Users can sign up, create recipes, save favorite ones, and generate AI recipes.

+### 🪄 AI-Powered Recipes
+> Describe what ingredients you have, and Claude (Mario) will cook a recipe just for you.

+### ⛓️ Backend API (Rails 8)
+- PostgreSQL with pg_search (possible migration to ElasticSearch in the future)
+- Devise for authentication (session-based for initial simplicity, might migrate to JWT)
+- Minitest for testing
+- Panko Serializer for JSON serialization (better performance)
+- Pagy for pagination (better performance)
-- Mark recipes as favorites for later usage
+- Anthropic for AI
-- Basic user authentication system
-- Responsive design with beautiful UI
-- RESTful API with Rails backend
-- PostgreSQL database

-## 🛠 Tech Stack
+- Fully versioned (`/api/v1`)
+- Background jobs for AI generation
+- Service objects and serializers for clean code separation

-### Frontend
+### 💻 Frontend (React 18 + TS)
-- React 18
-- TypeScript
-- Tailwind CSS
+- Component-based architecture
+- Zustand for state management (lightweight, better performance, less code)
-- React Query for data fetching
+- React Query for fast API access
+- Tailwind CSS for modern responsive UI
 - Axios for API communication
-- Lucide React for icons
 - Vite as build tool

-### Backend
-- Ruby on Rails 8.0
-- PostgreSQL with pg_search
-- Devise for authentication
-- Panko Serializer for JSON serialization
-- Rack CORS for handling Cross-Origin requests

 ## 🏗 Project Structure